Friday, November 18

 The Awards Ceremony celebrates high achievements and excellence in the professions.
 Awards presented this evening include the Honors of the Association—ASHA's most prestigious award, which recognizes lifetime achievement—and ASHA Fellows, whose recipients' contributions are the cornerstones of the communication sciences and disorders (CSD) professions.
 ASHA will present additional awards to honor other members who have also contributed to the professions and to ASHA.

 The Annie Glenn Award is also given each year at the Awards Ceremony.
 Annie Glenn, wife of Senator John Glenn, is known nationwide for her advocacy for those with communication disorders.
 "The Annie" recognizes an individual who demonstrates Mrs. Glenn's spirit by making a positive impact on those with communication disorders.
 This beloved award is a perpetual highlight of the ASHA Convention.

-Join us on Friday evening as we honor the achievements of colleagues in the professions and award “the Annie” to our very special guest, Captain Sullenberger.
-Come to the Awards Ceremony, and be uplifted!
+Join us on Friday evening as we honor the achievements of colleagues in the professions and award “the Annie” to our very special guests, Steve and Michel Gleason.

 *You can learn more about the Gleasons’ story by watching the documentary Gleason, available through Amazon Prime.

 ASHA would like to thank our sponsors for their generous support.
 Sponsors are not responsible for the content of this conference nor does ASHA endorse their products or services.